CodeMesh15/Quantum-Blockchain/README.md

 Define a chain of blocks with quantum signatures and timestamped transactions.
 Quantum Signature Validation:
 Use quantum algorithms to validate transactions and ensure security.

+To extend the quantum blockchain implementation with further quantum signature validation and additional integration, we will:

+Enhance Signature Validation:

+Introduce realistic verification by reconstructing the public key from the transaction and comparing quantum states.
+Add Transaction Packaging and Validation:

+Include a step for witness nodes to validate and package transactions into blocks.
+Simulate More Blockchain Operations:

+Expand the code to simulate multiple rounds of block generation and validation.